Biography

 Education

-Born in 1947, in Beirut, Lebanon, His Holiness Catholicos Aram I studied at the Armenian Theological Seminary, Antelias, Lebanon and the Ecumenical Institute of Bossey, Geneva, Switzerland.
-He received his M.Div. from the Near East School of Theology, his S.T.M. jointly from the American University of Beirut and Near East School of Theology, and his PhD from Fordham University in New York.
+Born in 1947, in Beirut, Lebanon His Holiness Catholicos Aram I studied at the Armenian Theological Seminary, Antelias, Lebanon and the Ecumenical Institute of Bossey, Geneva, Switzerland, the Near East School of Theology, the American University of Beirut and Near East School of Theology, Oxford University, and Fordham University in New York.
+He holds BA, M.Div., S.T.M., and PhD.
 He also holds several honorary degrees.
-His major areas of specialization are philosophy, systematic theology, and Near Eastern church history.
+His major areas of specialization are philosophy, systematic theology, Near Eastern church history, and ecumenism.

 Church Ministry

 Catholicos Aram I was ordained as a celibate priest in 1968 and obtained the title of Vartabed (Doctor of the Armenian Church) in 1970.
-In 1979, after serving for one year as Locum Tenens, he was elected Primate of the Armenian Orthodox Community in Lebanon; the next year he received episcopal ordination.
-In June 1995, His Holiness was elected Catholicos (the Head of the Church) by the Electoral Assembly of the Armenian Catholicosate of Cilicia (35 clergy and 115 lay representatives), and was consecrated one week later.
+In 1978, he was elected Primate of the Armenian Orthodox Community in Lebanon, and received episcopal ordination in 1980.
+In 1985 he became Archbishop and in June 1995, he was elected Catholicos (the Head of the Church) by the Electoral Assembly of the Armenian Catholicosate of Cilicia (35 clergy and 115 lay representatives).

 As Head of Church, he:

-• reorganized and revitalized the work of the Church, particularly in the areas of theological formation, Christian education, publications, communications, cultural activities, youth, justice and peace and human rights.
+• reorganized and revitalized the work of the Church, particularly in the areas of spiritual renewal, theological and ministerial formation, Christian education, publications, communications, cultural activities, youth, Armenological studies, justice and peace and human rights.

-• realized several construction projects in the Catholicosate, such as: the ‘Cilicia’ Museum, Center of Archives and Manuscripts, buildings for bishops and monks, a guesthouse and offices, a center for youth and university students and apartments in Beirut for low-income families.
+• realized several construction projects in the Catholicosate (Holy See of Cilicia), such as: the ‘Cilicia’ Museum, the Armenian Genocide Orphans’ ‘Aram Bezikian’ Museum, Center of Archives and Manuscripts, buildings for bishops and monks, a guesthouse and offices, a center for youth and university students, and in the monastery of St. Mary: renovation of the Seminary building, construction of new apartments for clergy, construction of Catholicosal residence, guest house and open-air alter for special celebrations, etc.

-• paid pontifical visits to all the dioceses of the Catholicosate in the Middle East, Europe, and North and South America, and brought a new dynamism to the relationship between these world-wide dioceses and the administrative center of the Church, the Catholicosate, in Lebanon;
+• paid pontifical visits to the dioceses in the Middle East, Europe, and North and South America, and brought a new dynamism to the relationship between the world-wide dioceses and the administrative center of the Church, the Catholicosate, in Lebanon;

-• emphasized the Church’s outreach through social service (orphanage, old peoples’ home, blind peoples’ home, and school for the disabled);
+• emphasized the Church’s outreach through social service: orphanage, old peoples’ home, blind peoples’ home, and school for the disabled, and building apartments for low-income families.

 • strengthened ecumenical relations and collaboration, by establishing a special department for this work, developing close personal relations with world church leaders, organizing important ecumenical meetings and events, and chairing and lecturing at international conferences and events in different regions;